IOStream-OpenEnd/MagikMoments/README.md

 - [x] Detect faces from the frames.
 Should be able to detect multiple faces in one image.

-- [ ] Detect emotion from the faces.
+- [ ] Detect hyper emotion from the faces.

+- [ ] Use timestamps or array or something to store the exact time/frame for the trim.

-- [ ] For each hyper emotion(more like so much emotion), create a mini video containing 2 secs before the emotion and 2 secs after.
+- [ ] For each hyper emotion(more like so much emotion), from the original video create a mini video containing 2 secs before the emotion and 2 secs after.

 - [ ] Include audio in those mini videos.
 Either don't remove it during the trim or add it appropriately as per the original later.